md-k-sarker/ecii/README.md

 Learning description from examples: An efficient approach for contextual data analysis.

-Originally concept induction algorithm, where other functionality is added to provide:
+Originally concept induction algorithm, where other functionalities are added to provide:

 - Contextual data analysis
 - Similarity between natural language (sentence, paragraph, tweet etc).